tsabin2023/CNE350FinalProject/README.md

 # setup

-note it is assumed you have a Raspberry Pi 2w already set up and running with the 64 bit OS vesion https://www.raspberrypi.com/documentation/computers/getting-started.html
+note it is assumed you have a Raspberry Pi 2w already set up and running with the 64 bit OS vesion. https://www.raspberrypi.com/documentation/computers/getting-started.html It is also assumed you know how to access and navigate your Raspberry Pi treminal and directory.

 Step 1.
-git clone https://github.com/tsabin2023/CNE350FinalProject
+In your Raspberri Pi terminal git clone https://github.com/tsabin2023/CNE350FinalProject

 Step 2.